 Common test methods used to assess antibacterial fabric include the ISO 20743 (JIS L 1902) or the ISO 22196 (JIS Z 2801).

 Anti-microbial textiles exposed to outdoor elements, where antifungal protection is key, should be tested using the AATCC Method 30, Part III or the ASTM G21.
 Other methods, such as the MIL-STD-810G, Method 508.6 Annex B are also used to assess antifungal fabric when specified.

 Contact our labs to learn more about the tests we routinely run for our customers.

 The photos below are an example of the benefits of antimicrobial fabrics.
 Under the right conditions, mold and mildew can flourish by using the fabric as a food source.
 Anti microbial fabrics provide antibacterial and antifungal protection, keeping textiles clean and safe from attack.

 Both fabric samples were tested using the AATCC Method 30, Part III using Aspergillus niger as specified by the method.
 The untreated sample supported heavy amounts of the black mold after 7 days of incubation.
 The anti-microbial fabric is free of fungal growth, maintaining esthetic appeal and strength.

-Want to see more photos?
-Visit our photo gallery now!
+Want to see more comparison photos?
+Visit our antimicrobial photo gallery.